AstarNetwork/astar-docs/docs/use/manage-wallets/wallet-providers/subwallet.md

 title: SubWallet
 ---

+import Figure from '/src/components/figure'

 # Connecting SubWallet to Astar

-SubWallet is the comprehensive non-custodial wallet solution for Polkadot, Substrate & Ethereum ecosystems.
-Built on top of Polkadot {.js}, SubWallet focuses on improving UX & UI.
+SubWallet is a comprehensive non-custodial wallet solution for Substrate & Ethereum ecosystems.
+Built on top of Polkadot.js, SubWallet focuses on improving UX & UI.
 We envision a crypto wallet as a Web3 multiverse gateway through which users can enjoy multi-chain services with utmost ease and absolute security.
 This guide will show you how to manage your accounts, your tokens, stake your tokens in-app, and connect to the Astar Portal using SubWallet!

 ## Install SubWallet

 SubWallet is available on a range of platforms for you to choose from:

-1. A **browser extension** which is available on [Google Chrome](https://chromewebstore.google.com/detail/subwallet-polkadot-wallet/onhogfjeacnfoofkfgppdlbmlmnplgbn), [Brave](https://chromewebstore.google.com/detail/subwallet-polkadot-wallet/onhogfjeacnfoofkfgppdlbmlmnplgbn), [MS Edge](https://chromewebstore.google.com/detail/subwallet-polkadot-wallet/onhogfjeacnfoofkfgppdlbmlmnplgbn) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/subwallet/).
+1. A **browser extension** which is available on [Google Chrome](https://chromewebstore.google.com/detail/subwallet-polkadot-wallet/onhogfjeacnfoofkfgppdlbmlmnplgbn), [Brave](https://chromewebstore.google.com/detail/subwallet-polkadot-wallet/onhogfjeacnfoofkfgppdlbmlmnplgbn), [MS Edge](https://chromewebstore.google.com/detail/subwallet-polkadot-wallet/onhogfjeacnfoofkfgppdlbmlmnplgbn) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/subwallet/>.

 2. A **mobile app** which is available on the [App Store](https://apps.apple.com/us/app/subwallet-polkadot-wallet/id1633050285) and [Google Play Store](https://play.google.com/store/apps/details?id=app.subwallet.mobile).